bigwiv/Biopython-cn/chr4.rst

 the GI number and accession for example.
 However, FASTA files from other sources vary, so this isn＊t possible in general.

-4.2.3??SeqRecord objects from GenBank files
+4.2.3  SeqRecord objects from GenBank files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As in the previous example, we＊re going to look at the whole sequence